Here Are the Three Options for Dealing With North Korea

 2. The diplomatic option

-Dennis Rodman’s sojourns in North Korea with the basketball-loving Kim sparked hope of “hoop diplomacy,” while on campaign trail Trump said he would meet Kim “for a hamburger” and vowed to cut a “good deal” with the 33-year-old.
+Dennis Rodman’s sojourns in North Korea with the basketball-loving Kim Jong Un sparked hope of “hoop diplomacy,” while on campaign trail Trump said he would meet Kim “for a hamburger” and vowed to cut a “good deal” with the 33-year-old.
 "I would speak to him," the then Republican candidate told Reuters.

 Many in South Korea feel the same.
 Engagement has been tried before, of course, most notably during the so-called Sunshine Policy of former South Korean President Kim Dae-jung, which ran between 1998 and 2008.
-Kim Dae-jung's policy led to a 2000 summit with North Korea's then leader Kim Jong Il — father to both Kim Jong Un and Kim Jong Nam.
+Kim Dae-jung's policy led to a summit in 2000 with North Korea's then leader Kim Jong Il — father to both Kim Jong Un and Kim Jong Nam.
 It was the first such meeting, for which the South Korean leader won the Nobel Peace Prize.
 However, continued hostile behavior by the North, plus revelations that some $150 million of South Korean state funds were paid to Kim Jong Il to take part, have since clouded the Sunshine Policy’s legacy.

 Still, the Sunshine Policy did help start the six-party denuclearization talks — comprising North and South Korea, Japan, Russia, China and the U.S. — which ran from 2003 to 2009 before being nixed by Kim Jong Il.
 China has long advocated for the resumption of those talks, and Foreign Minister Wang’s proposal on Wednesday was an attempt to jump-start the process by proposing a mutually beneficial starting point for negotiations.